20 From 70. My Favorite Films From The Year 1970

 And two, because my father, being one of those old skool man's man, would have probably thought of any kid who sang to his dad as being a Nancy-boy.
 Therefore, if I ever did tried to sing to him, he most likely would've responded by locking me down in the basement with a box full of cigars and wouldn't have let me out until I smoked every single one.

-This is a work that recognizes that modern human beings, particularly in this society, each lead a life who's story meanders thru a string of events that isn't easy to categorize into some kind of linear plot.
+This is a work that recognizes that modern human beings, particularly in this society, each lead a life whose story meanders thru a string of events that isn't easy to categorize into some kind of linear plot.

 And just like the lead character in this film, it can lead to an existence without structure or direction.
-Jack Nicholson, already a name in cinema by this point, but not so big that he was "Jack" yet, portrays Bobby Dupea, a man so lost within his lack of ambition and emotional awareness, yet silently clasping for some way to have feel them.
+Jack Nicholson, already a name in cinema by this point, but not so big that he was "Jack" yet, portrays Bobby Dupea, a man so lost within his lack of ambition and emotional awareness, yet silently clasping desperately for some way to have feel them.
 His reactions are diligently somber, peppered with outbursts of exasperated frustration.
 His inability to understand coupled with his ability to actually know better, trudges him thru an experience that offers no clues to any answer.
-So in the end, in his mind, sometimes the easiest thing to do to just run away and start over.
+So, in the end, in his mind, sometimes the easiest thing to do to just run away and start over.

 Really high.